Artificial Grass for Yarn Types

 Design: With the Flat yarn customers get a blade that is acclaimed for its vibrant green color.
 It also facilitates great visibility into the thatch below, which helps give unrivaled realism to grasses using the Flat yarn.

 Performance: There’s no escaping the fact that the Flat yarn is not a high-performance grass.
 It was never intended to be.
 Rather, its chief concern is with looking good.
 You might say the Flat yarn is a narcissist – it prefers looking good rather than working hard.
-However, Flat yarn grasses with higher face weights, such as PG 70, are noticeably more durable thanks to the fact there’s a higher volume of individual Flat yarn fibers.
+However, Flat yarn grasses with higher face weights, are noticeably more durable thanks to the fact there’s a higher volume of individual Flat yarn fibers.